 Leave No Trace applies to your dog.

 Dog waste can attract unwelcome attention from wildlife and put your pet in danger.
 Animals often leave waste in a particular area to mark their territory.
-Leaving a dog’s waste behind could not only damage the fragile plants but cause distress and disruptions in the natural environment.
+Leaving a dog’s waste behind could not only damage the fragile plants but also cause distress and disruptions in the natural environment.

 Pack It Out or Bury It